Panel : Cultural Heritage in the New Age of AI

 The diversity of cultural heritage (CH) presents complexities in data processing.
 To meet the increasing demands for revealing their great values, smart data need to be generated for different information-bearing CH entities (which are usually non-textual and non-machine-readable) so that they can be identified, discovered, and used.

-• Due to their complex resource inauguration and other issues, the generating of (meta)data for those entities have been time-consuming and self-determining.
+This panel will first bring in an analysis of the diverse CH entities in order to understand their complexity as well as the opportunities and challenges in generating smart data for them in the new AI age.
+Due to their complex resource inauguration and other issues, the generating of metadata for those entities have been time-consuming and self-determining.
 The panel will then focus on the ongoing activities in the development of models, platforms, and services for CH.
+The panelists will discuss together on the potentials and challenges in generating smart data to reveal the great values of diverse CH in the New Age of AI.

 Moderator